wilsonianb/ofc-bootstrap/USER_GUIDE.md

 ### Credentials and dependent systems

-OpenFaaS Cloud installs, manages, and bundles software which spans source-control, TLS, DNS, and Docker image registries.
+OpenFaaS Cloud installs, manages, and bundles software which spans source-control, TLS, and DNS.
 You must have the following prepared before you start your installation.

 * You'll need to register a domain-name and set it up for management in Google Cloud DNS, DigitalOcean, Cloudflare DNS or AWS Route 53.
-* Set up a registry - the simplest option is to use your [Docker Hub](https://hub.docker.com) account.
-You can also use your own private registry or a cloud-hosted registry.
-You will need the credentials.
-If you need to, [set up your own private registry](https://github.com/alexellis/k8s-tls-registry).
 * Admin-level access to a GitHub.com account or a self-hosted GitLab installation.
 * A valid email address for use with [LetsEncrypt](https://letsencrypt.org), beware of [rate limits](https://letsencrypt.org/docs/rate-limits/).
 * Admin access to a Kubernetes cluster.